AMAC Board of Directors

 Vice Chair, AMAC Emerging Leaders Committee

-Business Development, Concessions International
+Business Development Director, Concessions International

 Mori Russell is an entrepreneur and leads Business Development at Concession International, an airport food and beverage company.
 Mori is a third-generation leader of her family business, Concessions International, which was started 40+ years ago by her grandfather.
 She is the owner of Olle Fit, a wellness company focused on mind, body, & spirit.
 Mori also owns a consulting firm, MCR Services LLC, where she provides development and community outreach work.